That which you are seeking is seeking you.

 Transformation is Personal and Communal

 Kim Mulder is a wife and mother of four who is very active in her own faith community in West Michigan and is a participant in Dominican Center’s spirituality programs.
 Kim reflects that Catholic “things,” such as Lectio Divina and saints are new for her, and yet she has found Dominican Center to be a great resource for her spiritual life.
-I recently spoke with her about her experiences here.
+She recently spoke about her experiences at Dominican Center.

 Sister Diane: How did you find Dominican Center?